cmower/ros_pygame_visualizer/README.md

 ### Text

 Print text to a window.
-Currently, supports cases two cases.
+Currently, supports two cases.
 - Static case where the text is given.
 - Dynamic case where the text is updated with reference to a ROS message of type `std_msgs/String`.